Posted By Visit Mesa Team

 Cider Corps is the first cidery in Arizona, offering a unique menu of cider flavors that changes every season.
 You'll love the easy-going atmosphere and want to learn more about the heartwarming story behind this business.
 Make sure to grab a cider slushie- a delicious way to beat the heat!

 Pedal Haus Brewery is planning on opening a large biergarten-style location in downtown Mesa with an indoor-outdoor bar, a 6,000-square-foot dog-friendly patio, fire pits, and stage for live music!
-Keep an eye out for this brand new concept in late 2021!
+Keep an eye out for this brand new concept this summer!